Repentance, Forgiveness and the Kingdom of God

 Unless you too have been there, I suspect this is hard to understand.

 It’s not fatalism – far from it.
 It’s life from brokenness.
-It’s peace and calm from being able to finally surrender to God’s perfect will, even with no idea what His will may be, because you finally understand – both at the logical and also at the emotional level – that life only has significance and fulfillment in him.
+It’s peace and calm from being able to finally surrender to God’s perfect will, even with no idea what His will may be, because you finally understand – both at the logical and also at the emotional level – that life only has significance and fulfillment in Him.
 He created us, so who knows better what to do with our lives?

 It’s not premised on any assumption of outcome, other than knowing that your life never belonged to you anyway and it’s God’s to do with as He pleases – even to the point of death.